Miscarriage, Late Miscarriage, Stillbirth & Termination

 Mr. Raj Rai and Professor Lesley Regan at St Mary’s Hospital are two of the leading researchers into recurrent miscarriage.
-They have helped several friends of ours one of whom came across him at the Zita West Clinic.
+They have helped several friends of mine one of whom came across him at the Zita West Clinic.

 Late Miscarriage/Terminating A Planned Pregnancy

-Perhaps one of the worst things is losing a child way into your pregnancy, or being faced with terminating a pregnancy.
+Perhaps one of the worst things is losing a child way into your pregnancy or being faced with terminating a pregnancy.
 I don’t believe you think terminating a pregnancy is a decision you will ever have to make.
 Going for your scan only to have such horrible news, is worse than anyone can ever perceive of.
 It is the darkest place ever imaginable.